 Want to learn how to use magickal oils?
-All those cool, Hoodoo oils and Ceremonial Magick formulas?
+All those cool, Hoodoo, conjure oils and Ceremonial Magick formulas?
 Of course you do.
 Here’s how to use oils in your sorcery.

-The first thing to understand about conjure oils is that you’re dealing with a liquid and they are therefore related primarily to Elemental Water.
 Now, this does not mean that there is nothing of Elemental Fire in them.
-Candles are often dressed with some sort of sorcery oil and once lit, voila… Fire!
+You dress candles with some sort of sorcery oil, light them and voila!… Fire!

-Oils are ideally formulated to put off an awesome, consciousness-shifting scent and hence, you have some of Elemental Air in there, too.
+Oils are ideally formulated to put off an awesome, consciousness-shifting scent.
+Hence, you have some of Elemental Air in there, too.

-Still, oils are mostly of the realm of Water, being that they are liquid and can be poured and they take the shape of their container, more readily than incenses and powders do.
+Still, oils are mostly of the realm of Water, being that they are liquid.
+Pour them into bottles and they take the shape of their container.
+At least, they do this far more readily than incenses and powders do.

 Why Use Oils?